OpenResearchInstitute/documents/Remote_Labs/Working-With-FPGAs.md

 Click "new" next to connection field.

 Name it something memorable for you.
 Host, if you are on chococat, is 10.73.1.9.
-Port can probably be left at the default.
+Port is left at the default.

 Test connection.
 Debug problems if necessary.